Wells Fargo Headquarters

-- Wells Fargo’s diversity and inclusion values of respect, openness, and growth are ingrained in their business decisions and in the community advocacy.
-They recognize the opportunity that working with diverse business owners presents and they pursue opportunities to engage the diverse supplier community, increase diverse spend, and build capacity and expertise for high-potential diverse suppliers.
+- Wells Fargo’s diversity and inclusion values of respect, openness, and growth are ingrained in their business decisions and in community advocacy.
+The firm recognizes the opportunity that working with diverse business owners presents and they pursue opportunities to engage the diverse supplier community, increase diverse spending, and build capacity and expertise for high-potential diverse suppliers.

 - In 2018, the company achieved $1.36 billion in diverse supplier spend, representing 11.7% of their total procurement spend.
 They also launched a new learning platform, Develop You, to support the career growth and development of the company’s employees.

-- Wells Fargo has a long tradition of helping the communities and the people the company employs in these times of need.
-They contributed $9.7 million to the American Red Cross and other local nonprofits to support communities hit by devastating hurricanes, flooding, and wildfires, up from $4.1 million in 2017.
-For the 18th time since 2012, Wells Fargo dispatched its Mobile Response Unit and Customer Assistance Recovery Effort (CARE) team of volunteers to set up mobile recovery centers to help customers dealing with property damage and insurance policies, as well as questions about certain fees on auto and other personal loans, credit cards, lines of credit, and other services.
+- Wells Fargo dispatched its Mobile Response Unit and Customer Assistance Recovery Effort (CARE) team of volunteers to set up mobile recovery centers to help customers dealing with property damage and insurance policies, as well as questions about certain fees on auto and other personal loans, credit cards, lines of credit, and other services.

-As a company, Wells Fargo continues to strengthen their business for the future by complying with the United Nations Sustainable Development Goals (SDGs), having clear targets and initiatives to incorporate sustainable practices, and has multiple certificates to substantiate their goals.
+Wells Fargo continues to strengthen their business for the future by complying with the United Nations Sustainable Development Goals (SDGs), having clear targets and initiatives to incorporate sustainable practices, and has multiple certificates to substantiate its goals.

 - Feb 14, 2019 – The U.S. The Environmental Protection Agency (EPA) has named Wells Fargo to its Green Power Partnership National Top 100 for using nearly 2 billion kilowatt-hours (kWh) of renewable energy annually, representing 100 percent of the company’s global electricity requirements.